 Why this role matters:

 Clients want to feel like they are in good hands.
 A Strategic Account Director brings that sense of security.
 They understand the client’s business model, market dynamics, and internal pressures.
 They do not just relay updates.
 They translate data and strategy into outcomes that impact the client’s business.
+Today, account directors also rely on AI-assisted insights and predictive analytics to predict their clients’ needs and redefine conversations surrounding performance metrics, which would otherwise necessitate a substantial amount of manual effort.

 Responsibilities: